 Cody met his scoliosis surgeon when he was 13 years old.
 He had severe kyphoscoliosis, myotonic dystrophy, and encephalopathy.
-His spinal deformity was getting worse and he was having difficulty walking long distances and playing sports.
+His spinal curvature was getting worse and he was having difficulty walking long distances and playing sports.
 When his family would go places, he would have to ride in a wheelchair where he used to be able to walk on most outings.
 He was having trouble keeping his head up to look ahead of him.
 Often his head would droop and he would be looking at the ground.

 When he completed the preoperative traction, he underwent two surgeries to straighten and fuse his back.
 The first surgery involved multiple Ponte osteotomies at various levels of his spine.
 This was to make it even looser so the surgeons could get his spine even straighter.
 He stayed in traction for 3 more weeks and then had rods and screws placed into his back.
 Bone graft was used to help the vertebrae fused together.